Diploma in Urgent Medical Care

 Becoming an examiner for the RCSEd is a significant professional achievement and requires personal commitment to the examinations process as well as subject matter expertise.
 The opportunity to contribute to the examination, and therefore the clinical practise, of future urgent care practitioners is both an honour and a privilege.

 Detailed guidance regarding person specification, electronic application form and terms of appointment can be found below:

-If you are interested in becoming an examiner for the Diploma in Urgent Medical Care please submit an application to the College by Monday 20 February 2017.
+If you are interested in becoming an examiner for the Diploma in Urgent Medical Care please submit an application to the College.

 Upon completion please return to the Royal College of Surgeons of Edinburgh at the address given below: